 NOTE: Funds may not be used to pay for existing staff time.
 All staff time budgeted should be additional staff time, if needed.

 Proposed timelines for activities should follow closely to the National Census activities.
 This timeline is as follows:

 - March to April: Census is mailed to households.

 - April to Mid-June: Emphasis on educational events about the Census.

 - Mid-June to Oct.
 31: Emphasis on events focusing on completing the Census.

 HOW TO APPLY

-- The application is only five brief questions.
+- The application is only seven brief questions.

 If you’re an existing user who has accessed our grants portal before, please log in.
 If not, please click "Create New Account.”
 Once you're logged in, click "Apply" and in the search bar, type in the application name “Western PA Regional Counties - 2020 Census Grant Application."